 The staff team work directly with students during education time.
-The teacher's responsibility is to check all students' learning and to also deliver focussed teaching time to individuals or small groups of students
+The teacher's responsibility is to check all students' learning and to also deliver focused teaching time to individuals or small groups of students

-Our Therapy staff also maintain an active presence in the classrooms, or will work with individuals and small groups away from the classroom.
-Activities include assessing students, communication groups, individual sessions (Music Therapy, use of OT suite etc.) and working with/ alongside students so as to offer advice and coaching to staff.
-All sessions are planned to include clear learning objectives and outcomes for each individual
+Our Therapy staff also maintain an active presence during the education day.
+Activities include assessing students, communication groups, individual sessions (Music Therapy, use of OT suite etc.) and working with/ alongside students so as to offer advice and coaching to staff